 Workflows

 Here's an example workflow from the programming guide.
 It signs an online guestbook then records the signature in the database.
-By using a workflow, we guarantee that every guestbook signature is recorded in the database, even if execution is interrupted.
+Using a workflow guarantees that every guestbook signature is recorded in the database, even if execution is interrupted.

 }